Turkey at a Glance

 - Do not drive after dusk, as some drivers neglect to turn on their headlights until way after dark.

 - Pay attention to everything around you when driving in Turkey!

 - Be aware that you may be passed on the right and even passed while passing someone.

-- Being tailgated, honked at, and having lights flashed at you for no apparent reason is part of the experience of driving in Turkey.
+- Being tailgated, honked at and having lights flashed at you for no apparent reason is part of the experience of driving in Turkey.

 - Pay attention to drivers who may simply stop at the side of the road to drop off or pick up someone without any warning.

-- When driving in Turkey’s rural countryside, you may be met by animals crossing the street or piles of stones indicating an accident or car failure site (instead of warning triangles or flashing emergency lights).
+- When driving in the rural countryside, you may be met by animals crossing the street or piles of stones indicating an accident or car failure site (instead of warning triangles or flashing emergency lights).

-- Horse-drawn carts, tractors, and even bicycles are not an uncommon sight on highways.
+- Horse-drawn carts, tractors and even bicycles are not an uncommon sight on highways.

-Driving in Turkey: Accidents and Road Rage
+Accidents and Road Rage in Turkey

 If you end up in an accident, despite following all the hints for safe driving in Turkey, do not move your car.
 This may be seen as an attempt to flee from or change the scene of the accident.
 It is best to stay put and call the traffic police.
 If there are no severe injuries or damages to your car, the problems are usually resolved between the involved parties with potential witnesses joining in to confirm the events.